Corporate tax in the Netherlands

-Netherlands benefits from a strategic geographic location, a world-class economy, a stable political climate, and a skilled workforce.
-The Netherlands has a large network of tax treaties, a low corporate income tax rate and a full participation exemption for capital gains and profits.
+The Netherlands benefits from a strategic geographic location, a world-class economy, a stable political climate, and a skilled workforce.
+It has a large network of tax treaties, a low corporate income tax rate and a full participation exemption for capital gains and profits.
 These characteristics, in addition to a favorable tax environment, make Netherlands one of the most open economies in the world for multinational corporations (MNCs).

 Overview

 Corporate tax in the Netherlands deals with the tax payable in the Netherlands on the profits earned by companies.
 For tax purposes, a company formed under Dutch law is considered a resident of the Netherlands and personal and business income taxes are levied in the Netherlands on worldwide income earned by tax residents.
 Non-residents who operate a business in the Netherlands are subject to personal or corporate income tax in the Netherlands.
 As of January 1, 2022, the normal Corporate Income Tax Rate (CIT) rate is 25.8 percent (25 percent in 2021).
 There are two income tax brackets.
 The first income bracket is subject to a lower rate of 15%.
 This tax level has been increased to EUR 395,000 in taxable income (EUR 245,000 in 2021).
 The excess of taxable income is taxed at the usual rate.

 Profits earned by both public and private enterprises are normally subject to corporate income tax.
 Foundations and associations may be required to file corporate income tax reports in specific circumstances.
 Certain types of income, however, can be exempted or excluded from the tax base.
 When it comes to income from Dutch sources, non-resident entities only have a limited tax liability.
 Corporate income tax is not paid by some legal entities, such as fiscal investment institutions.
 Some legal entities may be free from corporate income tax if they invest jointly.

 Dividends distributed by Dutch resident corporations with capital divided into shares are subject to a withholding tax in the Netherlands.
 The general rate of dividend withholding tax that Dutch resident corporations are generally subject to pay is 15%.
 A double taxation treaty can lower the withholding tax rate for international receivers.
 Furthermore, dividends may be free from taxation in the Netherlands, subject to anti-abuse rules, if both of the following conditions are met: